huangli712/ACGui/docs/src/usage.md

 ---

-## Run analytic continuation solver
+## Run Analytic Continuation Solver

 * Select the `Run` tab.
 * Click `Start Analytic Continuation` to start calculation.
 After a few seconds or minites or hours (it depends on the solver you used), the spectrum will be shown in the bottom of this tab.